licanhua/selenium-automation/README.md

         javascriptEnabled=true
         cssSelectorsEnabled=true

-A new way to handle Ajax pages
+Support Ajax element wait internally
 -------------
-How many times we use FluentWait to wait for a ajax page in our test cases.
-Do you ever use org.openqa.selenium.support.pagefactory.AjaxElementLocatorFactory. now framework makes it very simple and you need to do nothing.
-By default, all WebElement are initialized with AjaxElementLocatorFactory.
-If you are using ajaxElement like ajaxElement.click() and the element doesn't exist, it would wait for this element until it timeouts.
+How many times we use FluentWait to wait for a ajax element is ready for you in our test cases.
+Do you ever use `org.openqa.selenium.support.pagefactory.AjaxElementLocatorFactory`.
+Now framework makes it very simple and you need to do nothing.
+By default, all WebElement are initialized with `AjaxElementLocatorFactory`.
+If you are using ajaxElement like ajaxElement.click() and the element doesn't exist, it would wait the presence of this element until it timeouts.

     public class HomePage {
         @FindBy(id="ajax")